Can Lifestyle Changes Really Improve Your Sex Life?

 • Include omega-3s (like salmon, chia seeds, walnuts) for hormone support

-4. Sleep Isn’t a Luxury…It’s a Sexual Health Tool
+4. Sleep Isn’t a Luxury…It’s Essential

 • Stick to a consistent sleep schedule